About The Exhibition

 Simon Robin Stephens

-Sutton-based watercolour artist creating soulful, story-rich paintings inspired by inner sanctuaries imagined in childhood to cope with undiagnosed ADHD.
+Sutton-based watercolour artist creating soulful, story-rich paintings inspired to inner sanctuaries imagined in childhood to cope with undiagnosed ADHD.
 His expressive works — often described as "portals of resilience" — blend lyrical colour, emotional honesty, and a sense of dreamlike calm.
-Simon exhibits widely across Surrey and South London (including Carshalton Artists Open Studios and the Imaginism Exhibition) and sells originals, prints, and gifts through his online shop.
+Simon exhibits widely across Surrey and South London and sells originals, prints, and gifts through his online shop.
 His current collection *Sanctuaries of the Mind* explores healing, imagination, and transformation through watercolour.

 Simon Bailey